 King Tides and Climate Change

-Some of the following links exit the site Exit
+Some of the following links exit the site

 The king tide is the highest predicted high tide of the year at a coastal location.
 It is above the highest water level reached at high tide on an average day.
 King tides are also known as perigean spring tides.

 King tides are a normal occurrence once or twice every year in coastal areas.
 In the United States, they are predicted by the National Oceanic and Atmospheric Administration (NOAA).
 Learn more about tides from NOAA by using their Tides and Currents map.
 The Tides and Currents station map can be used to locate stations that provide water levels, meteorological observations, and current observations.
 NOAA also has resources to help find information about tides in your area.

 King tides occur when the orbits and alignment of the Earth, moon, and sun combine to produce the greatest tidal effects of the year.
 See a story map from NOAA's Office for Coastal Management and The King Tides Project to learn about sea level rise and tidal flooding.